etcd/raspi-home-sensors/README.md

 The code is lightweight and highly resilient against many types of failure.
 The code has multiple levels of failsafe and will restart operation automatically when it encounters errors (e.g., whether internet connectivity goes out for 1 second or 1 year, the code will resume data transfer the moment internet connectivity is regained).

-# Setup Raspberry Pi
+# Set up Raspberry Pi

 The instructions below document how to perform headless setup and management with Raspberry Pi OS (formerly Raspbian).

 ## Install Raspberry Pi OS

-First, write Raspberry Pi OS to a microSD card (I used Balena Etcher).
+1. Write Raspberry Pi OS Lite to a microSD card.
+I used Balena Etcher.

-Then, navigate to the root of this card and create an empty file named `ssh`.
+2. Navigate to the root of this card and create an empty file named `ssh`.
 This tells Raspberry Pi OS to enable SSH upon boot up.

-Next, if your raspi supports wireless internet, you can tell it to automatically connect itself to a particular network by creating another file named `wpa_supplicant.conf` with the following contents:
+3. If your raspi supports wireless internet, you can tell it to automatically connect itself to a particular network by creating another file named `wpa_supplicant.conf` with the following contents:

 ```
 country=US